 When choosing your orthodontist, make sure that they are board certified by the ABO (American Board of Orthodontics), which will ensure that the orthodontist that you are choosing has completed the highest level of education and training.
 Make sure to do this as only 1 in 3 orthodontists is certified.
 An easy way to check if your orthodontist is board certified is to go to the orthodontist locator tool on the ABO website: www.americanboardortho.com

 Referrals, testimonials, and research:

 Nothing gives us more confidence than to know what other people that we know and trust have to say about a particular experience.
-Family, friends, co-workers and on-line blogs and ratings should give you some direction as to what orthodontists you should visit.
-Ask your general dentist who they recommend or better yet, who they take their kids to for their orthodontic treatment.
+Family, friends, co-workers and online blogs and ratings should give you some direction as to what orthodontists you should visit.
+Ask your general dentist who they recommend or better yet, who they take their kids to for the best Miami orthodontic treatment.